 What precautionary measures is WILS taking?

 West-Central Independent Living Solutions is being proactive about consumer and staff health in regards to the Coronavirus COVID-19.
 WILS Coronavirus COVID 19 response & information is being shared on all it’s online platforms and is taking non-pharmaceutical interventions.
 These are actions, like social distancing and increased cleaning protocols, that people and communities can take to help slow the spread of respiratory illnesses like COVID-19.
-This means that WILS has suspended all in-person outreach until further notice and is strongly encouraging phone communication for any WILS business you need to conduct.
 If you have any questions or concerns, we are just a phone call away.